 1 Corinthians 15:12-34

-12 We all speak this message: God raised Christ up after his death.
+12 We all teach this message: God raised Christ up after his death.
 But some of you say that dead people do not live again.
 13 Anyone who says that is wrong.
-If dead people do not live again, then Christ did not rise up after his death.
+If dead people do not live again, Christ also did not rise up after his death.
 He would still be dead.
-14 And if God did not raise Christ up, it does no good for us to tell God's good news to people.
+14 And if God did not raise Christ up, it would be useless for us to teach you.
 There would be nothing for you to believe.
 15 We would have been telling lies about God, because we told you that God raised Christ up after his death.
-But if dead people do not live again, that would not be true.
+But if dead people do not live again, it means that God did not raise Christ.

-20 But it is really true that God raised Christ up after his death.
-He rose up to go to God in heaven.
+20 But God did raise Christ up after his death.
+We know that is true!
+Christ rose up to go to God in heaven.
 He was the first, so we know that believers who die will also rise up.

 21 All people die because of what one man did.
-That was Adam.
+That man was Adam.
 And it is because of another man that people can rise up after death to a new life.
-That is Christ.
+That man is Christ.
 22 As people, all of us belong to Adam's family.
 So all of us must die.
-But all people who belong to Christ will live again after death.
-23 It is like this: First of all, Christ died and then he became alive again.
-Then, when Christ returns, his people will live again too.
+In the same way, all people who belong to Christ will live again after death.
+23 But it must happen like this: first of all, Christ became alive again after his death.
+Then, when Christ returns, his people will also rise to new life.
 24 After that, the end of everything will happen.
 Christ will win against every ruler and power and authority.
-He will give the kingdom to God, the Father.
-God will rule over everything.
+Then he will give the kingdom to God the Father, for him to rule.

 25 Christ himself must rule as king until he has won against all his enemies.
 26 The last enemy that he must destroy is death.
-27 It says in the Bible, ‘God has put all things under his authority.’
+27 The Bible says, ‘God has put all things under his authority.’
+But it is clear that the words ‘all things’ do not include God himself.
+No, because it is God who put all things under Christ's authority.
+28 When God has put all things under Christ's authority, then God's Son, Jesus Christ, will put himself under his Father's authority.
+Then God will have complete authority over all things, everywhere.

 15:27See Psalm 8:6.